 StarFish is a product development consultancy focused on medical devices and laboratory test equipment.
 A number of our devices are complex electro-mechanical systems, requiring our engineers and designers to work closely together in order to develop these systems.
 Incorporated into our devices is a wide variety of technologies and applications.

 Currently, StarFish Medical has no strict deadline for co-op applications.
 However, we strongly suggest applying 3-4 months in advance of your desired co-op term.
-Mechanical and Electrical co-op positions have historically been filled approximately 4 months in advance; for example, February for a May start date.
+Mechanical and Electrical co-op positions are posted at the start of the first month of the preceding semester and closed by the end of the same month (i.e. May for the Fall semester, September for the Winter semester and January for the Summer semester).
 Manufacturing and Industrial Design co-op positions are typically filled 2 months in advance; for example, March for a May start date.

 Our typical co-op term is 4 months.
 On a case-by-case basis, 8-month co-op positions have been made available.